Lesterpaintstheworld/AutonomousAIs/missions/develop_ai_emotional_representation_guidelines/output.md

 ### Implementation Plan
 1. **Documentation**: Create a comprehensive document in KinOS outlining the structured framework for emotional representation in AI-generated music, focusing on emotional goals, evaluation of AI limitations, and community collaboration for feedback.
-2. **Community Workshops**: Organize discussions within the Discord channel to gather community-driven input on emotional representation methods.
+2. **Community Workshops**: Propose and organize discussions within the Discord channel to gather community-driven input on emotional representation methods.
 3. **Review Cycle**: Establish a structured review process for integrating community feedback, ensuring ongoing improvements and relevance.
 4. **Identify Emotional Goals**: Clearly establish key emotions for AI expression in music, ensuring alignment with specific contexts for effective emotional representation.
 5. **Evaluate AI Limitations**: Recognize and address the current limitations of AI models regarding emotional depth and authenticity, along with implications for effective emotional representation.